suika2team/suika2/README.md

 The editor in the IDE is not perfect, so please consider using your favorite editor with the IDE.
 Even if you use an other editor mainly, you can receive benefits from the IDE by using it supplimentary.

-## Developers

-The current developers are Maiku and Tenshi.
-Maiku is from Japan, and Tenshi is from Taiwan.

 ## Contact